Systerr/evm-bridge/contracts/README.md

 After successful deployment:

 1. **Save contract addresses** from the deployment output
-2. **Verify the relay address** is correctly set in BridgeB contract
+2. **Verify the relay address** is correctly set in the BridgeB contract
 3. **Test with small amounts** before production use

 ## Bridge Operation Flow

 1. **Lock tokens on Chain A:**

-   - User calls `lockTokens(amount, recipientOnChainB)` on Bridge contract
+   - User calls `lockTokens(amount, recipientOnChainB)` on the Bridge contract
    - Bridge emits `TokensLocked` event with nonce, recipient, and amount

 2. **Release tokens on Chain B:**
    - Off-chain service monitors `TokensLocked` events
-   - Service creates signature for the transfer
+   - Service creates a signature for the transfer
    - User (or service) calls `releaseTokens(recipient, amount, nonce, signature)` on BridgeB
-   - BridgeB verifies signature and mints tokens to recipient
+   - BridgeB verifies the signature and mints tokens to the recipient

 ## Security Considerations

 1. **Private Key Security:** Keep deployment private keys secure and separate
 2. **Bridge Relay Address:** The relay address should be properly secured as it signs cross-chain transfers
 3. **Initial Supply:** Default is 1M tokens per chain - adjust as needed
-4. **Permissions:** Only BridgeB contract can mint SuperTokenB tokens
+4. **Permissions:** Only the BridgeB contract can mint SuperTokenB tokens

 ## Troubleshooting